ijh165/ene/Ene/README.txt

     -In here "\bhate\b" is the pattern and "Hate is not a good thing." is the corresponding response -For any input that contains the word "hate", the program will print the response "Hate is not a good thing."
     -"\bhate\b" means a word boundary, followed by the string "hate", followed by another word boundary.
-    -If you just put "hate" without the word boundaries ("\b"), inputs such as "dsara asdhatejaxzks" will also match the pattern and produce the corresponding response because the input string contains the string "hate" as a substring.
+    -If you just put "hate" without the word boundaries ("\b"), inputs such as "asdhatejaxzks" will also match the pattern and produce the corresponding response "Hate is not a good thing." because the input string contains "hate" as a substring.
+This will make more sense in the second example.

     2. Another one with the OR operator "|":
         \bhi\b|\bhello\b|\bhey\b -> How are you?
 What would you like to talk about today?
     -For any input that contains the word "hi", "hello", or "hey", the program will print the response "How are you?
 What would you like to talk about today?"
-    -At this point you may be thinking why can't we just use "hi|hello|hey" and has to include the word boundary.
-    Well if I do that let's say the user enters "nothing" the response "How are you..." will also be produced because "hi" is a substring of "nothing".
-The word boundary "\b" is actually used to prevent this from happening.
-    -Just like the previous example, putting only "hi|hello|hey" without the word boundaries ("\b") will cause inputs such as "shit", "wqhelloworld", "dsaheydsa" to also match the pattern and produce the corresponding response.
+    -Again, putting only "hi|hello|hey" without the word boundaries ("\b") will cause inputs such as "shit" and "nothing" to also match the pattern and produce the corresponding response.
+So if the user input "nothing", the program will produce the respond "How are you?
+What would you like to talk about today?" which is not the expected behaviour (we want a sentence that contains the word "hi", "hello", or "hey" not a sentence that contains the substring "hi", "hello", "hey").
+The word boundaries are used to prevent this.

     3. Last one with placeholders and "\s":
         \bi\slove\s%X%\b -> Oh boy, it's the mating season for humans isn't it!
 But is %X% even a person?